Kirkaldy Testing Museum: Kirkaldy Testing Works

 Kirkaldy first operated his machine at premises on The Grove, Southwark, London SE1.
-His business was successful, and he moved the machine to larger purpose-built new premises at 99 Southwark Street, leased from the Crown Estate, in 1874.
+His business was successful, and he moved the machine to larger purpose-built new premises at 99 Southwark Street, leased from the Crown Estate, in 1874.Today, the museum continues to serve as an educational and historical site.
+It operates with the help of volunteers and offers visitors a chance to see the Universal Testing Machine in action, breaking materials to demonstrate its capabilities.
+The museum's mission includes supporting STEM and STEAM excellence and providing an engaging learning environment through its "Material Difference" learning programme.

 The new building was designed in an Italian Romanesque style by the architect Thomas Roger Smith and constructed in 1873.
 The four-storey building has five bays, and was built of brown and yellow stock bricks with buff banding and stucco details around the door and windows.
 In the centre of the facade is a sign "Kircaldy's Testing and Experimenting Works" and over the door is the motto "Facts not Opinions".

 The heavy machine was installed on the ground floor, supported by brick piers in the basement.
 The testing room retains many of its original features, including fitted shelving and matchboard dado, with a ceiling held up by cast iron beams supported by four iron pillars.
 The basement houses a Denison machine for testing marine chains, acquired by Kirkaldy in 1906.

 After Kirkaldy's death in 1897, the testing works were run by his son William George Kirkaldy (1862–1914) and then by his widow Annie with a manager Dr Gilbert Henry Gulliver.
 Kirkaldy's grandson David William Henry Kirkaldy (1910–1992) took over in 1934.
 When he retired in 1965, the business was acquired by Treharne & Davies, but closed as a commercial venture in 1974.
 The upper floors of the building were converted into offices, but the basement and ground floors reopened as a museum in 1984.
 The works became a listed building in 1971, promoted to Grade II* in June 2014.

 The new landlord had plans to convert the museum space into a restaurant, but negotiations to renew the museum's lease continue as of October 2015.